-Which are these classes and strata of society?
-First, that section of the landlords, usurers and non-cultivating tenants who look upon their land not as the expression of feudal power and privileges as it had been but as a form of investment on which they should get adequate return, in other words, those who have made it their practice to look upon land as a commodity to be bought and sold in the market.
-The characteristic feature which marks them off from other landlords is that their outlook towards property is capitalistic; the feature which marks them off from capitalists is that their mode of exploitation is partly feudal and not fully capitalistic.
+Firstly, the landlords, usurers and non-cultivating tenants who look upon their land not as a manifestation of feudal powers and privileges but as a form of investment on which they should get adequate return, i.e., those who have made it their practice to look upon land as a commodity to be bought and sold in the market.
+The characteristic feature which marks them off from other landlords is that their outlook towards property is capitalistic; the feature which marks them off from capitalists is that their mode of exploitation is feudal rent and not capitalistic surplus value.

-Second, the well-to-do cultivators and landlords, who do not themselves work in the fields but employ wage-labour to get their lands cultivated, or engage far more of wage-labour than their own or family labour.
-Here the direct mode of production is capitalistic, i. e. appropriation of surplus value.
-But it is tied to the feudal form of exploitation in several ways; liability of the cultivator to pay to landlords; mortgage on land; some cultivators being usurers, the labourers working under semiserf conditions, etc.
+Secondly, the well-to-do cultivators and capitalist landlords who do not themselves work in the fields but employ wage-labour to get their lands cultivated, or engage far more of wage labour than their own or family labour.
+Here the direct mode of production is capitalistic. i.e., appropriation of surplus value; but it is tied to the feudal form of exploitation in several ways: liability of the cultivator to pay rent to land lords, mortgage on land, the cultivator himself being a usurer, his labourers working under semi-serf conditions, etc.

-Third, traders, wholesale and retail.
+Thirdly, traders, wholesale and retail.
 They are the direct representatives of capitalistic economy, being the agency through which the national market operates.
-They, too, however, are tied to feudal modes of production and exploitation in several ways, their customers and they themselves being mostly tenants or landlords.
+They too however are tied to feudal modes of production and exploitation in several ways, their customers and they themselves being mostly tenants or landlords.

-Fourth, government officials and professionals (lawyers, doctors, journalists, teachers, etc.) and other intellectuals.
-They too, are drawn from classes which are tied to feudal forms of exploitation as landlords or tenants.
-They are, however, part of an administrative apparatus which is designed to keep the Indian economy tied to the world market and which, therefore, is an essentially capitalistic state machine.
+Fourthly, the Government officials and professionals (lawyers, doctors, journalists, teachers, etc.) and other intellectuals.
+They too are drawn from classes which are tied to feudal forms of exploitation as landlords or tenants.
+They are however part of an administrative apparatus which is designed to keep Indian economy tied to the world market and which therefore is an essentially capitalistic state machine.

-Fifth, industrial capitalists, though comparatively few in number, are the people who are tied to the capitalistic mode of production to a far greater extent than anybody else, since they, together with capitalist farmers, are the first real appropriators of surplus value.
-They, too, however, are indirectly tied to feudal forms of exploitation-many of them even directly.
-Some of them are themselves feudal landlords, who, of late, have gone into industry.
-Several others are such that, though they started as industrialists, have recently acquired the status of landlords as well, since they had nowhere to invest their profits except in land.
-The rest are tied to feudal forms of exploitation not as exploiters but as the exploited; for, they are tenants of feudal landlords and are thus subjected to payment of rent and other forms of feudal exploitation.
+Fifthly, industrial capitalists, though comparatively few in number, are the people who are tied to the capitalistic mode of production to a far greater extent than anybody else, since they, together with capitalist farmers, are the first real appropriators of surplus value.
+They too however are indirectly tied to feudal forms of exploitation-many of them even directly.
+Many of them are themselves feudal landlords (e.g. the proprietors of the Tiruvannur Cotton Mill near Calicut and of the Nirmal Glass Works near Olavakkot).
+Several others are such that, though they started as industrialists, have recently acquired the status of landlords as well, since they had nowhere to invest their profits except on land.
+Such landlords, for example, are Samuel Aaron of Cannanore.
+Seetharama Iyer of Trichur, Thangal Kunju Musaliar of Quilon, etc. The rest are tied to feudal forms of exploitation not as exploiters but as the exploited; for they are tenants of feudal landlords and are thus subject to payment of rent and other forms of feudal exploitation.

-Finally, there are the artisans, peasants, workers and lowpaid salaried employees.
-They are subjected on the one hand to the exploitation of the manipulation of the market and of the capitalistic system of taxation; on the other hand they are in several ways, tied to feudal exploitation.
+Finally, there are the artisans, peasants, workers and lowpaid salaried employees, all of whom are subject on the one hand to the exploitation of the manipulations of the market and of the capitalistic system of taxation, while, on the other hand, they are in several ways tied to feudal exploitation.